glureau/android-wolfram-R30-poc/README.md

 - As described in the previous link (https://www.wolframscience.com/nks/p605--cryptography-and-cryptanalysis/) use one bit every 2 lines looks way stronger from a cryptographic point of view, but the performance I currently have are not good enough to be reduced by 2.

-- The current implementation re-use always the same key, but the idea is to consume the key: each line generated with the algorithm is used to encrypt one bit of the message, and then it's used to compute the next line, so instead of keeping the original key, we should keep the last line after each compute.
+- The current implementation consumes the key: each line generated with the algorithm is used to encrypt one bit of the message, and then it's used to compute the next line, so instead of keeping the original key, we keep the last line after each compute.
 This also means that the encryption/decryption of multiple messages have to be strictly ordered.
 As a chat application should allow each part to send messages asynchronously, a key should be generated for each conversation and for each member of the conversation.
-So a one-to-one chat should be based on 2 keys, one for each person.
+So a one-to-one chat should be based on 2 keys, one for each person, used for encryption.
+The exchange will deliver the decryption key (the other encryption key).
+During the key exchange, no message should be transferred (or the key will not be indexed the same on both device.

 - Arising from the previous point, the key is consumed by both parts and is the critical secure parts, so we can't send it again to resync on multiple devices.
-This means the *naive* implementation is to establish a crypted communication between 2 physical devices, it couldn't support to log from another account
-(or it should recompute everything again, from the beggining, if we keep the original key in memory?)
+This means the *naive* implementation is to establish an encrypted communication between 2 physical devices, it couldn't support to log from another account or to regenerate old messages (or it should recompute everything again, from the beginning, if we keep the original key in memory?)